aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to TXT in C++ Applications" h2="Convert TEX to TXT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting TEX to TXT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export TEX to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TXT.
+Converting TEX to TXT in C++ is a simple two step process that can be achieved using the Aspose.Total for C++ file format automation libraries.
+The first step involves exporting the TEX file to XLSX using the Aspose.PDF for C++ library.
+This library provides a range of features for working with PDF documents, including the ability to convert PDF files to other formats.
+Once the TEX file has been converted to XLSX, the second step involves using the Aspose.Cells for C++ Spreadsheet Programming API to convert the XLSX file to TXT.
+This API provides a range of features for working with spreadsheets, including the ability to convert spreadsheets to other formats.
+With the help of these two libraries, it is possible to quickly and easily convert TEX to TXT in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}